-1. Complete a Provincial Nominee Program application in a province or territory.
+- Complete a Provincial Nominee Program application: Submit your application to the province or territory.

 Some PNP streams operate on a first-come, first-served basis, while other PNP streams require potential applicants to first register an Expression of Interest.
 Further, some PNP streams operate outside the federal Express Entry immigration system – these are known as “base” streams – while other PNP streams are aligned with Express Entry.

 Provincial Nominee Programs and Express Entry